speters/NVME-4-CM4-PoE-Board/README.md

 The adapter seems to work fine on the CM4 board without fitting the passives (capacitors and LED).

+Remember that your kernel needs PCIe support.
+There is a convenient [docker cross-compile environment by Jeff Geerling](https://github.com/geerlingguy/raspberry-pi-pcie-devices/tree/master/extras/cross-compile).

 ## Improvement ideas

  * choose gold fingers for production (I went as cheap as possible with HASL)